fuzzyTew/todo/README.md

       - [ ] bring together a transmitting radio, a receiving radio, and a cable capable of the connecting the two together, to test with
         - [X] turns out I don't have a transmitting sdr that I know where is.
 I have a high quality radio that needs a transmitting expansion, but purchasing that is a poor investment for me this month
         - [X] I outlined a gnuradio sink to transmit from a raspberry pi gpio pin.
 This would let me unify the approach with my 'noiscillate' experiment.  committed outline to my openemissions repo.
-        - [ ] finish the almost-done pigpio gnuradio sink
+        - [ ] convert the pigpio gnuradio sink to 'char' to easily fix a compile issue.  alternative is a slight refactoring to handle the templates.
-        - [ ] and/or order a cheaper transmitting radio like the hackrf
-        - [ ] and/or set up with a low-freq audio antenna
+        - [ ] read briefly about using an audio antenna with gnuradio (for _transmitting_ and _receiving_, both ends) -> can we use a level shifter to send/receive E-waves with this?
         - [ ] and/or find another sdr I've misplaced that may transmit
-- [ ] set up/use a timelogging system to allocat time to todo items
 - [ ] work on fuse++ for personal development
   - [ ] port forward to fuse3 so that can test on system running fuse3
   - [ ] port a test from libfuse